Changes to waste and recycling collections from autumn 2026

 If you currently use black bags instead of a wheelie bin

-We are reviewing the properties that currently receive bagged waste collections.
-If it is confirmed that bagged collections will continue, then these will remain as every 2 weeks.
-You will also receive weekly food waste collections and a new kerbside food waste caddy.
+If you currently receive bagged waste collections due to space issues you will continue to have your general waste collected every 2 weeks.
+You will also receive weekly food waste collections and a new outdoor food waste caddy.

 If you have a large household or medical needs